apache/mynewt-site/docs/os/tutorials/air_quality_sensor.md

 ### Setting up source tree for stuff you need

-To start with, you need to create a new app under which you will do this development.
+To start with, you need to create a new project under which you will do this development.
 So you type in:

 ```no-highlight
     $ mkdir $HOME/src